Suraj8081/FileDownloader/README.md

-Add this on your build.gradle file allprojects {
+Add this on your build.gradle file

+	allprojects {
 		repositories {
 			...
 			maven { url 'https://jitpack.io' }
 		}
 	}

   	add this dependency

   	dependencies {
+  		...........
 	        implementation 'com.github.Suraj8081:FileDownloader:1.0.0'
 	}

+  Code is

   findViewById<Button>(R.id.btn).setOnClickListener {
             if (PermissionUtils.getFileMangePermission(this,101)) {